matrix-construct/construct/include/ircd/m/README.md

 The data tape of the matrix machine consists of a singly-linked list of `event` objects with each referencing the `event_id` of its preceding parent somewhere in the `prev_` keys; this is called the `timeline`.
-Each event is signed by its creator and affirms all events in the chain preceding it.
+Each event is signed by its creator and affirms all referenced events preceding it.
 This is a very similar structure to that used by software like Git, and Bitcoin.
 It allows looking back into the past from any point, but doesn't force a party to accept a future and leaves dispute resolution open-ended (which will be explained later).